 If this article has helped you, share it with your friends.

-Thank you for reading day 2 of this program on how to get rid of the habit of smoking.
+Thank you for reading day 2 of this program on how to stop smoking.

 Day 1 Overcoming cravings